- Northfield Community School

 NCS Preschool Information

-- Selection for the preschool program will be accomplished through a lottery.
+A. If necessary, selection for the preschool program will be accomplished through a lottery.
 The available seats will be selected as follows:

 - Any family who qualifies for free and reduced lunch will have priority for available seats.

-- If the number of available seats exceeds the number of four year old applicants, the preschool program will be made available to three year old children.
+- If there are available seats after placing all four year old students in the program, then the remaining seats will be made available to three year old students.